 Communicate results and provide feedback

 Results should be fed back to collaborating partners and interested stakeholders, especially management in a timely manner.
-Communication methods and content should be tailored to the audience, and reporting should be transparent to promote confidence in the guidelines and overall program .
-Positive progress should be acknowledged and public recognition should be made of the contributions and successes of all partners involved in the project.
+Communication methods and content need to be tailored to the audience, and reporting should be transparent to promote confidence in the guidelines and overall program.
+Positive progress should be acknowledged and public recognition should be made of the contributions and successes of all partners involved in the work.
 Affirmation of hard work will provide incentive for staff to continually improve and be involved in the process.

 Usage data to give feedback to prescribers: